-When David Niven arrived back at his chalet in Chateau D’Oex in mid 1983, by all accounts his condition and spirits improved.
+In mid July 1983 David Niven arrived back at the chalet in Chateau D’Oex, and by all accounts his condition and spirits improved.
 David’s physiotherapist friend David Bolton visited daily, and Roger Moore arranged for him to use near-neighbour Gunther Sachs’ indoor swimming pool.

 She thought nothing

 “Every day he would swim and walk a little,” David’s nurse Kathleen Matthewson told Sheridan Morley, “and seemed so much better than he did in France.
 He really was a different man, much more relaxed than he had been in France.”
 David’s improvement also seemed to relax his friends and family.